William James (Royal Navy officer, born 1881): Naval career

 James pursued a career in the Royal Navy, rising to hold a number of important positions.

 Following early service on the training ship HMS Britannia, he was confirmed in the rank of sub-lieutenant on 15 April 1901.
 He was posted to the destroyer HMS Skate on 7 October 1902, and promoted to lieutenant later the same year, when in November he was posted to the battleship HMS Venerable, on her first commission, to the Mediterranean Fleet.
 He achieved the rank of commander in 1913.

-During the First World War he served as executive officer aboard the battlecruiser HMS Queen Mary, leaving the ship a day before it sailed to its doom at the Battle of Jutland.
-He was flag-commander to Vice Admiral Sir Frederick Doveton Sturdee, commanding the 4th Battle Squadron of the Grand Fleet in HMS Benbow from 1916 to 1917.
-Later in the war he assisted William Reginald Hall, the Director of Naval Intelligence, eventually becoming deputy director.
-Hall and James worked together in "Room 40" which decrypted a number of crucial enemy signals relating to the Battle of Jutland, the plans of Roger Casement and the Zimmermann Telegram.
+During the First World War he served as executive officer aboard the battlecruiser HMS Queen Mary, leaving the ship shortly before it sailed to its doom at the Battle of Jutland.
+He was flag commander to Vice Admiral Sir Doveton Sturdee, commanding the 4th Battle Squadron of the Grand Fleet in HMS Benbow from 1916 to 1917.
+Later in the war he assisted William Reginald Hall, the Director of Naval Intelligence, eventually becoming a deputy director.
+Hall and James worked together in "Room 40" which decrypted a number of crucial enemy signals relating to the Battle of Jutland, the plans of Roger Casement, and the Zimmermann Telegram.
 At one point James ran Room 40 on Hall's behalf.
 James related some of the events in his biography of Hall, published in 1955.